Experiential Events With Banksy

-Voodoo’s resolve on the matter was recently tested by a gentleman who literally walked in off the street and asked for a meeting.
+Voodoo’s resolve on the matter was recently tested by a gentleman who literally walked in off the street and who asked for a meeting.
 An event he was involved in needed a big and very colourful windmill.
 The sort of windmill that a child might buy at the seaside.
 A windmill on a stick.
 Made of colourful plastic.
 You know the kind of thing.

 We know all about experiential events.
 What we’re less familiar with is the way windmills get done at the kind of scale needed.
 Many feet tall.
 Oh, and stuck in the top of a sandcastle the size of a small house.

 No blank looks.
 We do coloured windmills.
 Big ones.

 Turning abstract ideas, sparks of genius if you will, into vivid experiential events is a core competence at The Voodoo DesignWorks.
 No other Bristol based signmaker makes such claims for itself.
 No other signmaker in Bristol has to make the best of the consequences.